-Our CR Scope changed from 2018 to 2019 due to the sale of our operations in Germany, Hungary, Romania, Czech Republic and Luxemburg.
-The table above is the restated figures removing the divested operations from 2013 - 2019.
-Empowering People
+Our CR Scope changed from 2018 to 2019 due to the sale of our operations in Germany, Hungary, Romania, Czech Empowering People

 Republic and Luxemburg.
-The table above is the restated figures removing the divested operations
+The table above is the restated figures removing the divested operations from the divested operation from the divested operat Republic and Luxemburg.
+The table above is the restated figures removing the divested operations from 2013 - 2019.